thomasgwatson/twicefire/src/content/peak.md

 draft: false
 ---

-How you ever wondered what sets the best chess players a part from the rest?
+Have you ever wondered what sets the best chess players a part from the rest?
 Or what you, as a novice of any mastery, could learn from that?
 If your 'lack of talent' is holding you back from taking up singing, carpentry or computer programming?
 Whether talent even exists?

 ## "...Secrets from the new science of expertise"